aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/html/exclude-unused-styles-during-excel-to-html-conversion/_index.md

 ## **Exclude Unused Styles during Excel to HTML conversion**

 The following sample code creates a workbook and also creates an unused named style.
 Since the [**HtmlSaveOptions.GetExcludeUnusedStyles()**](https://reference.aspose.com/cells/go-cpp/htmlsaveoptions/getexcludeunusedstyles/) is set to **true**, this unused named style will not be exported to the [output HTML](61767778.zip).
-However, if you set it to **false**, then this unused style will be present inside the output HTML, which you can then see in the HTML markup as shown in the above screenshot.
+However, if you set it to **false**, this unused style will be present inside the output HTML, which you can then see in the HTML markup as shown in the above screenshot.

 ## **Sample Code**